 Tall Ships Battle It Out at Carillon Point

 The tradition continues!
 This Labor Day, plan your visit to Carillon Point and unleash your “inner pirate”!
-Our favorite historic tall ships make their way from Bremerton to dock in Kirkland, WA from August 25th through September 2nd, 2014.
+Our favorite historic tall ships make their way from Bremerton to dock in Kirkland, WA from September 1st through September 8th, 2015.

 The 112-foot brig Lady Washington, Washington state’s official tall ship, will visit Carillon Point Marina in Kirkland September 1-8 and offer walk-on tours, public sailing excursions, and educational programs for 4th, 5th, and 6th graders.
 The ship will be joined by the 103-foot topsail ketch Hawaiian Chieftain, which accompanies Lady Washington on her voyages.
 Here’s the public schedule for the ships:

 9/2: 10 a.m. to noon, walk-on tours, (Hawaiian Chieftain only), $3 per person donation requested.